maxhbr/LDBcollector/md/zlib-acknowledgement.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   **↑**This license is compatible with the DebianFreeSoftwareGuidelines (DFSG-free) (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))
+-   **↑**“This license is compatible with the DebianFreeSoftwareGuidelines (DFSG-free)” (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))

--   Per Fedora, this license is the same as zlib, except that it requires that an acknowledgement be made in the product documentation.
-For Fedora, this is our Release notes, so if you have any packages which use this license, you MUST be sure to have the appropriate acknowledgement in the release notes. (source:
+-   “Per Fedora, this license is the same as zlib, except that it requires that an acknowledgement be made in the product documentation.
+For Fedora, this is our Release notes, so if you have any packages which use this license, you MUST be sure to have the appropriate acknowledgement in the release notes. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/zlib-acknowledgement.yml "Scancode"))

 URLs